edsu/hindsightfiles/README.md

-`urls.py` is a Python program that collects the data URLs tweeted by [@hindsightfiles](https://twitter.com/hindsightfiles) and makes sure that they are archived at the Internet Archive.
+The repository contains a small Python program `urls.py` that collects the data URLs tweeted by [@hindsightfiles](https://twitter.com/hindsightfiles) and makes sure that they are archived at the Internet Archive.
 It outputs a CSV file containing information about the URLs that were found and archived.
 Along the way the program also will archive each of the tweets that @hindsightfiles has sent at the Internet Archive.

 Here is the list of zip files that have been tweeted so far with their HTTPS address (generated from `urls.csv` with `readme.py`):